syntaxsurge/pack-trace/README.md

 - Start the supOS outbox worker to publish custody events to MQTT with QoS 1 retries: `pnpm worker:supos`
 - Run the app: `pnpm dev`

 Custody events insert into `supos_outbox` and are drained to `trace/events`.
-Temperature telemetry can be produced by supOS Mock Data or by `pnpm sim:temp -- 88c551d1-f361-4c22-b293-bf6f7aa349ab` (replace with your batch ID).
+Temperature telemetry comes from supOS Mock Data on `trace/sensors/tempC` or from real devices publishing to that topic.

 ### 3) Build the Namespace: paths, topics, and checkbox rules